AdobeDocs/experience-platform.en/help/xdm/data-types/cart.md

 ---
 title: Cart Data Type
-description: This document provides an overview of the Cart Experience Data Model (XDM) data type.
+description: Learn about the Cart Experience Data Model (XDM) data type.
 ---
 # [!UICONTROL Cart] data type

 [!UICONTROL Cart] is a standard Experience Data Model (XDM) data type that provides properties related to a shopping cart.
-The data type captures the unique identifier assigned by the seller ([!UICONTROL Cart ID]) and the source ([!UICONTROL Cart Source]) where one or more products were added to the cart.
+Use this data type to capture the unique identifier assigned by the seller ([!UICONTROL Cart ID]) and the source ([!UICONTROL Cart Source]) where one or more products were added to the cart.

 ![A diagram of the [!UICONTROL Cart] data type.](../images/data-types/cart.png)